Engagements

 - When useful, package work for handoff to internal or external developers

-Depending on scope, deliverables can include hosted or local demos, documented files, and, when applicable, a GitHub repository intended as a foundation for later development—not a commitment to ongoing production work.
+Depending on scope, deliverables can include hosted or local demos, documented files, and, when useful, a GitHub repository intended as a foundation for later development — not a commitment to ongoing production work.

-Engagements are intentionally kept focused and bounded so the work stays practical and useful.
+Engagements are kept focused and bounded so the work stays practical and useful.

 Pricing

-Most engagements fall within a range of $500–$1500 depending on scope and time involved.
+Most engagements fall within a range of $750–$1500 depending on scope and time involved.
+A clear scope is what keeps the work focused and the fee stable.

 Availability

-I work with a limited number of engagements each year to allow for thoughtful collaboration and careful attention to each engagement.
+I take on a limited number of engagements each year so the work can stay thoughtful and attentive.

 Prototype costs